 - Be mindful of the amount of fatty proteins added (cow meat is a huge culprit)

 - Use a variety of vegetables for greater health benefits

-- Replace frozen/ dried vegetables with fresh once that are in season
+- Replace frozen/ dried vegetables with fresh ones that are in season

 Instead of the popular three solid sources (Garri, pounded yam and corn fufu) , here are excellent alternatives that you can make in your own home with better nutrition: